Kinto/kinto.js/docs/upgrading.md

 **Database Schema Change**

-This version introduces a major change: instead of having one IndexedDB database per collection (named `{bucket}/{collection}`), we now have only one database (called `KintoDB` by default) which stores records indexed by collection.
+This version introduces a **major change**: instead of having one IndexedDB database per collection (named `{bucket}/{collection}`), we now have only one database (called `KintoDB` by default) which stores records indexed by collection.

-If you are upgrading and want your data to be manually migrated, set the `adapterOptions.migrateOldData` to `true` in the `Kinto()` constructor, or `false` otherwise.
-The old database will also be deleted.
+If you are upgrading and want your data to be automatically migrated, set the `adapterOptions.migrateOldData` to `true` in the `Kinto()` constructor, or `false` otherwise.
+Note that the old database will also be deleted.

 ```js
 const db = new Kinto({